kevinkkk0321/Udacity_self-driving-car-nanodegree/Project7_Path-Planning-Project/README.md

 #### Reflection
 The trajectory generation in this project has been performed by:
-* Analysing other vehicles (a.k.a targets) on the highway around (front, left, right) ego vehicle (lines 288 - 336).
+* Analysing other vehicles (a.k.a targets) on the highway around (front, left, right) ego vehicle.

-* Planning appropriate safe behavior (keep lane, lane change left or lane change right; lines 338 - 375).
+* Planning appropriate safe behavior (keep lane, lane change left or lane change right).

 * Generating waypoints and fitting a spline through those waypoints for a jerk free and smooth trajectory.
 Waypoints and curve fitting is discussed in detail below.